splresearch/pocdart_documentation/scrum/policies.md

 - `XSP` - Yet to be determined
 - `1SP` - 1 Story point

+In addition, as of 4/5/22, there is now a [card size power-up module](https://trello.com/b/mPW9C7y6/sprint-now/power-up/5cd476e1efce1d2e0cbe53a8) that will be used to keep track of Story Points.
+In a card after selecting the `Card Size` option on the right, a pop-up window will appear with three different text boxes.
+In each of those, one may enter the card's size (total amount of Story Points allocated to card), the number of points spent on the card, and the number of remaining - which will fill out on its own should the other two slots be filled.
+Once done, one can save those changes with the green `Save` button at the bottom of the pop-up window or delete the card size, spent points, and remaining points from the card with the red `Delete` button.

+If one would like to read more about the card size module, please check out the `Card Size Power-up Module` file in this repository.

 #### Finishing Creation of Card

 A Card is considered completed and "Ready for Sprint" once the following have been achieved: